saltstack/salt/doc/topics/cloud/gce.rst

     salt-cloud -a show_instance myinstance

-destroy, persistent disks, and metadata
+Destroy, persistent disks, and metadata
 =======================================
 As noted in the provider configuration, it's possible to force the boot persistent disk to be deleted when you destroy the instance.
 The way that